 During the day, the road is buzzing with stalls, tour operators, and bars/cafes, while at night it’s the food and nightlife.

-In Bangkok there is loads of shopping centers or shopping malls.
-Shopping malls sell everything from clothes, electrics to food.
+In Bangkok, there are loads of shopping centers or shopping malls.
+Shopping malls sell everything from clothes, electricity to food.

 Here is some of the malls to visit.

 How Safe Is Bangkok Thailand?